ph4ntonn/Stowaway/README_EN.md

   -r It means you want to start the node in reverse mode(For instance: you can add node 2 into the net via node 1 actively connect to node 2, instead of node 1 just waiting for the connection from node 2 )

+  --reconnect It means the startnode will automatically try to reconnect to admin node at 5 second intervals(in this example).PS: if you want to start the reconnect function, just add this option when you start the STARTNODE , there is no need to add this option when you start the other simple nodes.

   Be aware! -s option's value must be as same as the agents'

- For now, there are only five options above are supported!
+ For now, there are only six options above are supported!

 ```